-Paint Ideas For Walls – 25 Inspiring Ways Designers Have Used Paint in Modern Homes
+Paint Ideas for Walls — 29 Inspiring Ways Designers Use Paint in Modern Homes

-These paint ideas for walls are clever, inexpensive and they'll transform the look of your home
+These paint ideas for walls are clever, inexpensive, and a simple way to transform the look of your home

 'Color is back and it is bold,' says Nadia Watts, founder of Nadia Watts Interior Design.
-'Matte earth-inspired surfaces, contrasting tones like burnt orange, burgundy, coral pink, and mustard...all make a big impact.
-Metallic tones too can make quite the statement with copper, steel grey, and brass with the right paint techniques.'
+'Matte earth-inspired surfaces, contrasting tones like burnt orange, burgundy, coral pink, and mustard... they all make a big impact.
+Metallic tones can also make quite the statement with copper, steel grey, and brass with the right paint techniques.'

 No matter the size or scale of your home, there's a good paint idea for every space.
-The designers of these 25 creative spaces may have chosen a specific color for their schemes, but each can be easily changed to match your home decor.
-Take a look.
+The designers of these 29 creative spaces may have chosen a specific color for their schemes, but each can be easily changed to match your home decor.
+If you're looking for inspiration for your next paint project, take a look at these impactful ideas.

 In this bedroom, the paint color has even been matched to the flooring.
 'This all-blue bedroom was designed as an immersion in color,' says Nicole Ficano, director of interior design, associate, at Workshop APD.
 'Tying in the hue from the sky outside, we used the same monochromatic scheme found throughout this penthouse apartment, but with a playful spin.
 The painted ceiling adds height and drama to the space while contrasting pieces like the white boucle sofa feel grounded.'